SomeoneElseOSM/Changeset1/README.md

 -----------------------
 * Deleted ways and relations
 * Single node ways
-* Ways with no tags (which then need to be checked manually to make sure that they're not part of a relation).
+* Ways with no tags (which then need to be checked manually to make sure that they're not part of a relation, or were updated later in the changeset to have tags).